 If you want more visuals, you can find videos about the Endeavour and its most famous voyage on the Australian National Maritime Museum website.

 What I really love to do when I’m researching a historical event, is to see if I can find original sources of information – things that were written or drawn at the time of the event.
 It’s like time travel!
 You can do that with Cook’s voyage.
 You can see every page of his journal online.
 The actual words he wrote.
 Check out how he altered the wording.
 Compare his record of these events with those of Sir Joseph Banks and others on board the Endeavour.

 You can also read the secret instructions that the Royal Navy gave to Cook, which he wasn’t allowed to open until he’d finished the Endeavour’s main mission (observing the transit of the planet Venus across the face of the Sun).
 Did these instructions say “chart the East Coast of Australia”?
 No they did not.

 Cook officially took possession of what he called New South Wales (ie the east coast of Australia, not the whole country) for the British Government on 22nd August 1770.
 It was a simple affair, but over the years, artists decided to make it more of an event.
 You can compare how Cook described this important event in his journal to the picture in an Australian magazine 100 years later.
 (See illustration Putting Australia on the Map p.
 28.)

-If you would like to buy a copy of Putting Australia on the Map, first check if your local bookshop can deliver it to you.
-(They need your support!).
-If not, an Australian online bookshop such as Booktopia or Readings or Dymocks will be able to help you.
+If you would like to buy a copy of Putting Australia on the Map check if your local bookshop has it.
+(If not ask them to order it in!).
+If you like to shop on- line use an Australian online bookshop such as Booktopia or Readings or Dymocks.

 Schools and public libraries can order an ebook.